rustshop/rustshop/README.standalone.md

 First one needs to setup a new flake or edit the existing one to bring the `rustshop` binary in it.
-Here is a diff that should ilustrate the changes:
+Here is a diff that should illustrate the changes:

 ```diff
 diff --git a/flake.nix b/flake.nix